squaremo/flumux/README.md

 ## To build in a cloned repository

-You can also build it in the repository.
-The Go dependencies are submodules; you need a
+You can also build it in the repository. `dep` is used to manage dependencies:

-    git submodule update --init --recursive

-to fetch those.
+    go get -u github.com/golang/dep/cmd/dep
+    dep ensure

 After that, a simple

     make

 will build the binary, and put it in the top directory.

-You don't need to use Go's funny path scheme, but if you do, it will still work (albeit by ignoring your `$GOPATH`).
+On MacOS, you may get a binary which immediately exits with `Killed:
+9`.
+If so, try building with

+    make LDFLAGS="-s"